crystal-lang/crystal-book/syntax_and_semantics/visibility.md

 # Visibility

-Methods are public by default: the compiler will always let you invoke them, even if there is no `public` keyword.
+Methods are public by default: the compiler will always let you invoke them.
+There is no `public` keyword for this reason.

-Methods can be marked as `private` or `protected`.
+Methods _can_ be marked as `private` or `protected`.

 ## Private methods